zipper3030/DHRIFT_Intro-to-Python/document/python.md

 Indented code like this is known as a "code block."
 Python will run the `<do something>` code in the code block once for each item in the list.
 You can also refer to `<variable name>` in the `<do something>` block.

 You can also loop through items within a string.
-Type the following code into the editor below:
+Type the following code into the editor to see the result:

 ```python
 for letter in "hello":